 Whilst being raised in a culture embracing western literary narratives, my practice is inspired by global majority approaches to fabulas – ones that are cyclical, speculative and rooted in giving voice to the voice-less.
 So, what order could this speculative narrative be told?
 The Anthropocene asks us to think chronologically – moving from beginning to end, but these visual fables might start in any part of time – jumping back and forth within a chain of events.
 Sometimes the viewer/participant determines this in the work themselves.

-qualities of a place.
+I use interactive fieldwork as my working methodology.
+This involves layered onsite research, celebrating narratives and conversations that are deeply grounded (sometimes literally) in the histories and the specific qualities of a place.
 These inclusive projects engage with the value systems and priorities of local individuals because they are experts in where they live and work.
-Edwina also collaborates with experts across a range of disciplines, including horticulturalists, biodiversity experts, engineers, architects, perfumers, foresters, archivists and composers.
-Edwina's latest residency and book can be found here.
+I also collaborate with experts across a range of disciplines, including horticulturalists, biodiversity experts, engineers, architects, perfumers, foresters, archivists and composers.

 The artworks on this website represent a small selection of my practice, encompassing both sited projects (as permanent or temporary works) and work presented in galleries.
 The two are not mutually exclusive.
 I completed my AHRC (Arts & Humanities Research Council) funded collaborative practice-based PhD about sited artwork and climate change in 2014.

 Website copyright: Edwina fitzPatrick 2023